Adult Survivors of Childhood Abuse

 - feel detached from yourself, or numb and unable to express your emotions?

-- have intrusive memories, nightmares, or flashbacks where you feel as though you are reliving the trauma, or having sleep difficulties?
+- have intrusive memories, nightmares, or flashbacks where you feel as though you are reliving the abuse?

 - feel a sense of shame or guilt?

-- have low self-esteem, feel worthless, think that you are a bad person, or feel bad about your body?
+- feel worthless or think that you are a bad person?

 - fear confrontation?